cloudfright/blog/cloudfright-blog/content/posts/ai-and-creativity.md

 AI generative tools are already encroaching into other areas.
 In 2020, Open AI introduced GPT-3, a language generator which can generate human-like text output from a text prompt.
 In UK, The Guardian newspaper used GTP-3 to write [an essay](https://www.theguardian.com/commentisfree/2020/sep/08/robot-wrote-this-article-gpt-3) to convince the reader that robots some in peace.
 In the world of coding, the partnership between The partnership between Open AI and Microsoft produced [GitHub Co-Pilot](https://github.com/features/copilot/), based on Open AI's [Codex](https://openai.com/blog/openai-codex/) project and described as *Your AI programmer*.
 GitHub Co-Pilot can extract information from a text prompt and can write small sections of code in various coding languages.
 Is this cheating or just a tool?
 It has certainly [divided](https://www.youtube.com/watch?v=b9u3ZAGQmT0) programmers.

 AI art will continue evolve at pace.
-And in its sights are moving images and entire movies built with with AI-generated content.
+And in its sights are moving images and entire movies built with AI-generated content.
 Education could be transformed using AI-generated content, bringing history and science to life with the help of Extended Reality (XR) peripherals.
 Personalised learning could become the poster child for beneficial AI.

  Will humans lose creative ground to machines in the digital domain?
-It's likely it will be similar to  birth of the camera.
+It's likely it will be similar to the birth of the camera.
 AI generation will become a tool that makes it easier for anyone to be creative without needing the training, skill, or knowledge.
-New art forms will appear and artists will adapt by embracing the technology to combine with other art forms, or work exclusively in areas untouched by AI, such as physical art, or performance art.
+New art forms will appear, and artists will adapt by embracing the technology to combine with other art forms, or work exclusively in areas untouched by AI, such as physical art, or performance art.
 Will there ever creative pursuits that will be out of reach of machine?
 No. The machines are coming.